Hi all,

 From India, Bangalore

-Possibility of wining in court and actually gaining is significantly low and rarely rewarding.
-More so in kpo software and other knowledge sectors.
-In a factory scenario, for worker level it is a different matter.
-Here, he is a manager, which adds to the problem.
+Other than that, I agree with all of what you have stated.
+The possibility of winning in court and actually gaining is significantly low and rarely rewarding, more so in KPO software and other knowledge sectors.
+In a factory scenario, for worker level, it is a different matter.
+Here, as he is a manager, which adds to the problem.

-A lawyer will rarely say : don't file a case, you can't win :)
+A lawyer will rarely say, "Don't file a case, you can't win :)".

 From India, Mumbai